fybrik/fybrik/site/docs/concepts/taxonomy.md

 A taxonomy defines the terms and related values that need to be commonly understood and supported across the components in the system:

-FybrikApplication yaml - information provided about the workload and the datasets Fybrik manager
+* FybrikApplication yaml - information provided about the workload and the datasets
+* Fybrik manager (FybrikApplication controller)
-Data catalog
+* Data catalog
-Data Governance Policy Manager
+* Data Governance Policy Manager
-Config Policy Manager
+* Config Policy Manager
-FybrikModules
+* FybrikModules

 ## Issues Addressed by Taxonomy